sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 There may also be a Stamina cost (or Stamina gain) depending on how weighed down the characters were by their equipment.

+The GM can resolve this move by:
+ * putting the characters somewhere completely safe
+ * putting the characters in a place where some (new or old) danger exists, but is, for the moment, not directly threatening the characters
+ * spending a point from the *Bad Bank* and putting the characters in a place where they must directly confront or defy a new danger

 ## Shop / Procure